 3. Please do not post the name or other identifiers of your First Impressions-entered manuscript(s) to any of your online profiles (i.e. Facebook, Twitter, etc.) since judging is to be anonymous.

 4. Fill out the entry form, upload your entry file, and pay the contest fee at www.acfw.com/first_impressions.
-The entry form is in the right-hand sidebar.
+The entry form link is at the bottom of this page.

 5. All entrants are required to check the “accept” box on the entry form indicating acceptance of terms.